bmuschko/gradle-cargo-plugin/README.md

 * `containerId`: The container ID you are targeting.
 Please see the [list of supported containers](http://cargo.codehaus.org/Home) on the Cargo website.
 * `port`: The TCP port the container responds on (defaults to 8080).
 * `context`: The URL context the container is handling your web application on (defaults to WAR name).
+* `deployable`: An arbitrary artifact to be deployed to container (defaults to project artifact - WAR or EAR file).

 Within `cargo` you can define properties for remote containers in a closure named `remote`: